Compare policies and quotes from 30+ health funds.

 Current rebate levels

 Rebate rates are subject to change based on the cost of living and the average health insurance premium amount.
-These figures are valid up to the 31 March 2017.
+The rebate levels applicable from 1 April 2017 to 31 March 2018 are:

 This all depends on the medical services and treatments you want cover for, as well as how much you want to spend.
 Make a selection below based on what medical services you want insurance for to view a detailed breakdown of the policy type.